PavanAkkineni/wavemaker/README.md

 Motor.py

 ## Install Notes
-Download  as a zip file onto a USB
+Download  as a zip file onto a USB. <br>
 Copy the files onto the lab computer.
 On the Desktop there is a file called Open_WaveMaker _GUI_Spring24.cmd, open in Notepad++.
-Edit the final command and change the file path to the main.py file you installed onto the lab computer.
+Edit the final command and change the file path to the main.py file you installed onto the lab computer. <br>
 On the lab computer open the Open_WaveMaker _GUI_Spring24.exe shortcut.
 This should load Studio5000 and the GUI.
-Remember to follow the order of steps in the user manual when using the WaveMaker
+Remember to follow the order of steps in the user manual when using the WaveMaker. <br>